Lithuanian Green Party: Activity

 In the 2012 parliamentary election, it chose to run as a part of the Farmer-Green electoral list - the election was unsuccessful, however, Linas Balsys ran as an independent and won a seat.
 He was elected as the party's new chairman.

 It has contested every national election since.
 Its most successful showing was in the 2014 European Parliament election in Lithuania, in which it received 3.56% of the vote.
 It also frequently holds protests against pollution, violations of animal rights and for climate change awareness.

 In spite of its modest showings, it has earned headlines as a "place of exile" for politicians in Lithuania.
 Saulius Skvernelis entered discussions on joining the Green Party before choosing to establish the Union of Democrats "For Lithuania" instead.
 In the 2020 parliamentary election, the party was joined by former Prime Minister Algirdas Butkevičius, formerly a member of the Social Democratic Party.
 He won a seat in Vilkaviškis.
 In 2022, he joined the Union of Democrats, depriving the Green Party of its seat in the Seimas.

 The party's current chairman, Ieva Budraitė, was elected in November 2020.
 She is the youngest party leader in Lithuania.
+Since the election of Ieva Budraitė as chairman, the party shifted more clearly towards the political left-wing.
+It shares ties with the political left-leaning organizations such as KArtu (Kairiųjų Aljansas) as the party leader had once attended the founding meeting of the organization as well as several public rallies in support of Palestine in the Israeli-Palestinian conflict with other KArtu members.

+The Lithuanian Green Party also started common political work with the Freedom Party, declaring about their preparations for the 2027 Lithuanian municipal elections by putting forward a joint list of candidates from both parties as well as declaring about the candidacy of Ieva Budraitė for the position of mayor in the Kaunas City Municipality.

 The party's list in the 2024 European Parliament election was the first in the country's history to only include female candidates.
 According to Budraitė, this was done to shed light on gender inequality and encourage female participation in politics.